MSU-Libraries/kube-doc/README.md

 ```

 ## Other Helpful Tips

+### Host Service Logs
+Logs for containerd and kubelet go into `/var/log/syslog` by default.
+If you'd like them configured
+with separate log files, you must add a configuration in `rsyslog`.

+TODO

 ### Resource Abbreviations
 You may have noticed that when referencing resources, both plural singular are allowed.